Sloppy Joes Stuffed Bread

 Instructions

-- Lower heat to medium.
-Add tomato sauce, ketchup, worcestershire sauce, mustard, brown sugar, seasoned salt, paprika, pepper and granulated garlic.
+• Lower heat to medium.
+To he pan add tomato sauce, ketchup, worcestershire sauce, mustard, brown sugar, seasoned salt, paprika, pepper and granulated garlic.
 Mix until combined.
-Simmer for 5-10 minutes until blended.
+Simmer on medium-low for 5-10 minutes until blended.
 Remove from heat.

-- Meanwhile, slice bread in half.
+• Meanwhile, slice bread in half lengthwise.
 Remove some of inside of each half.
 (Freeze for use with another recipe.)

-- To assemble: Arrange 5 slices of cheese on bottom piece of bread.
+• Assemble: Arrange 5 slices of cheese on bottom half of bread.
 Spread with sloppy joe beef.
 Top with remaining cheese, placing second piece of bread on top.

 Notes